davezap/Better-Burning-Barrels/README.md

 - Fixed ListModeParamA and ListModeParamB not working if the value was 1.
 - Fixed firewood not being replenished after fire goes out.
 This made fireplaces without stone circles effectively disappear
+- Fixed bug where new barrels near lots of other objects would fail to spawn in thanks to Daxst3e for reporting this.
 - JSON loader, I wrote a JSON parser to replace the DayZ one.
 You don't need to make any changes to your BBBConfig.json.
 The technical reasoning can be found at the top of BBB_Json.c for those who are interested.